jdavid1385/configuration-section-designer/README.md

-# configuration-section-designer
+# Configuration Section Designer
-Configuration section designer for Visual Studio.
+Configuration Section Designer for Visual Studio.
 This project is originated from https://csd.codeplex.com/